Click here for the 22-23 school Registration Form.

 Daniel Zembrosky Youth in Art Fund

 We provide unique art experiences for our students.
-With support from the Daniel Zembrosky Youth in Art Fund, our students can create significant Jewish ritual objects for their B’nai Mitzvah and for their homes including yadi’im, siddur covers, wimpels, and havdalah sets.
+With support from the Daniel Zembrosky Youth in Art Fund, our students will have hands-on experiences creating significant Jewish ritual objects.

 Shabbat Experiences

-Throughout the school year, we celebrate Shabbat with our synagogue family.
-Our students lead Kabbalat Shabbat services on Friday nights with their class.
-We pray as a school community on Sundays.
+Throughout the school year, we celebrate Shabbat with our synagogue community.
+Our students all participate in leading Kabbalat Shabbat (Friday night) services for the whole congregation.

-Our 6th and 7th Graders and their parents participate in a series of life cycle classes.
-As they prepare for their Bar or Bat Mitzvah, this is a wonderful opportunity for families to learn together, engage with Jewish texts, and prepare for their special event.
+Our 6th and 7th Graders and their parents participate in a series of Family Education classes, including dedicated time with our Rabbi and Cantor.
+As students prepare for their B’nai Mitzvah, this is a wonderful opportunity for families to learn and bond together, engage with big Jewish ideas, and gain experience with skills like writing a d’var Torah (sermon) or selecting a mitzvah project.

-Hebrew High – Grades 8-12: Learning and Dining Together
+Hebrew High – Grades 8-12: Learning & Dining Together

 In Hebrew High we focus on personal growth, spirituality, and character development through a Jewish lens.
 We discuss issues related to our teens’ lives and provide them the opportunity to explore their values with Jewish texts and discussions with our rabbis.
 We emphasize critical thinking and discussion in a safe sacred space.